-- 10.79.
-Trains record for typically 72 hours only.
-Therefore data needs to be removed quickly to ensure the data is not recorded over.
-Due to space restrictions it is difficult to add additional equipment. - 10.80.
-An appropriate level of spare hard drives is a simple solution to Mass Export.
-As rail operators currently have limited trains with digital recording systems, appropriate spares would not cost too much at this time. - 10.81.
+- Recording for trains should ideally be no less than 10 days.
+A process needs to be in place to ensure prompt export of data is possible on systems currently recording for less time.
+An appropriate level of spare hard drives should be available to assist in the Mass Export process and to ensure trains do not operate with no recording media.
 Trained resources would also be required to export and replace the hard drives within the trains.
-It is likely that as more rolling stock has CCTV systems introduced, more data will be lost, as resources would be stretched to complete the exporting. - Consideration 2 Wireless downloading / remote network - 10.82.
-This option would have a remote download function so that on entrance into the depot/siding the data on the train hard drive downloads either wireless of remotely to a server held on site.
+It is likely that as more rolling stock has CCTV systems introduced, more data will be lost, as resources would be stretched to complete the exporting. - Wireless download/remote network: This option would have a remote download function so that on entrance into the depot/siding the data on the train hard drive downloads either wireless of remotely to a server held on site.

-10.83.
 This would require further development by the rail operators to deliver and potentially could only be networked on new rolling stock.

-11. NETWORKING & CONNECTIVITY
+10. NETWORKING & CONNECTIVITY

-- 11.1.
-Having remote access to CCTV data is of benefit to operators, BTP and third parties and supports the development of new and more efficient CCTV management processes.
-These include, but are not limited to: - Remote management of stations - Live operational management - Events management - Incident / Response management - Post incident investigations (access to and exporting of recorded data) - Intelligence gathering - Minimisation of disruption during incidents - Improved capability for crowd management - More efficient CCTV retrieval - 11.2.
-If it is possible to extract CCTV footage across a network, further efficiencies are made.
-It is no longer necessary to physically collect CCTV data and it can allow a faster conclusion to cases. - 11.3.
-There are significant advantages to CCTV system owners if systems are interconnected.
+- 10.1 Having remote access to CCTV data is of benefit to operators, BTP and third parties and supports the development of new and more efficient CCTV management processes.
+These include, but are not limited to: - Remote management of stations - Live operational management - Events management - Incident / Response management - Post incident investigations (access to and exporting of recorded data) - Intelligence gathering - Minimisation of disruption during incidents - Improved capability for crowd management - More efficient CCTV retrieval - 10.2 If it is possible to extract CCTV footage across a network, further efficiencies are made.
+It is no longer necessary to physically collect CCTV data and it can allow a faster conclusion to cases. - 10.3 There are significant advantages to CCTV system owners if systems are interconnected.
 These are normally driven by the desire for a Crime & Disorder Reduction Partnership / Community Safety Partnership to reduce crime and disorder and promote public safety.
 The most common arrangements that already exist involve connectivity between station and local authority systems but this could be extended to provide access to the BTP.
-Where such arrangements are considered it is important that, as part of the system configuration and management, agreement is reached on camera / image control via a hierarchy arrangement to ensure proper camera control is prioritised between system users. - 11.4.
-Further advice on securing CCTV networks can be found on the Centre for the Protection of National Infrastructure (CPNI) website www.cpni.gov.uk in the section entitled 'Protecting your assets'. - 11.5.
-It is possible to network and monitor on train CCTV remotely and view live images, including by means of a wireless download system that will allow CCTV data to be transferred whilst the train is in the depot/sidings overnight.
+Where such arrangements are considered it is important that, as part of the system configuration and management, agreement is reached on camera / image control via a hierarchy arrangement to ensure proper camera control is prioritised between system users. - 10.4 Further advice on securing CCTV networks can be found on the Centre for the Protection of National Infrastructure (CPNI) website www.cpni.gov.uk in the section entitled 'Protecting your assets'. - 10.5 It is possible to network and monitor on train CCTV remotely and view live images, including by means of a wireless download system that will allow CCTV data to be transferred whilst the train is in the depot /sidings overnight.
 However this will require the appropriate level of infrastructure to be in place at all relevant depots.
 If the depot/siding is also networked to a CCTV control centre, it would be possible for CCTV to be extracted and shared efficiently.
-Automatic downloading to a central storage by GPRS is also an option for consideration. - 11.6.
-Please see Appendix 'Six' for more detailed information about networking and connectivity.
+Automatic downloading to a central storage by GPRS is also an option for consideration. - 10.6 See Appendix 'Six' for more detailed information about networking and connectivity.

-12. SYSTEM MANAGEMENT & MAINTENANCE
+11. SYSTEM MANAGEMENT & MAINTENANCE